PangLuo/neuro-league-dynasty/spec.md

 ### 2. Player Draft
 - Draft consists of **3 rounds**.
 - Each round:
   1. **A** dynamically generates a pool of 16 players with varying skill levels.
+The star ratings should be distributed in a pyramid structure across the pool, with top-rated players at the top.
   2. **H** and **C** alternate picks.
   3. **Once a player is picked, they cannot be replaced.**
   4. **H** or **C** may choose to stop picking; the other may continue.
 If both stop, the round ends.